ionos-cloud/ionosctl/docs/subcommands/Authentication/token/parse.md

   -c, --config string    Configuration file used for authentication (default "$XDG_CONFIG_HOME/ionosctl/config.json") -f, --force            Force command to execute without user input -h, --help             Print usage
-  -o, --output string    Desired output format [text|json|api-json] (default "text") -p, --privileges       Use to see the privileges that the user using this Token benefits from -q, --quiet            Quiet output
+      --no-headers       Don't print table headers when table output is used -o, --output string    Desired output format [text|json|api-json] (default "text") -p, --privileges       Use to see the privileges that the user using this Token benefits from -q, --quiet            Quiet output